ArnabSaha22/namaste-react/README.md

 11. If we have the package.json and package-lock.json in GitHub we can regeneate our node_modules so we need to keep them.(run the command "npm install").
 Never edit node_modules, package.json, package-lock.json.
 12. To ignite the app using parcel (developement built)-> npx parcel <source file name> -> Here parcel creates a local server and hosts the website.
 It generates a developement built of the project and it host on the local server.
-When it generates a developement built it puts in "dist" folder. here npm -> install a package on our local system and then run and npx -> just execute a package without installing.
+When it generates a developement built it puts in "dist" folder. here npm -> install a package on our local system and then run and npx -> just execute a package without installing. when we write npx create-react-app <App Name> => We are executing the "create-react-app" javascript package[collection of libraries form package].
 13. To bring React and ReactDOM into our app we have 2 ways -> CDN Links(not a good way) and NPM.
 This is because it's easier to manage the react in node_modules rather than using CDN links where we have to update latest react versions.
 14. Parcel does HMR -> Hot module replacement -> means real time update on the browser as soon as code changes are made.
 This is done by a file watching algorithm of parcel written in C++.
 It does caching(.parcel-cache file) so it  gives faster builts.
 It does image optimization as well.
 It does minification, compress and bundling of files.
 It does consistent hashing(Google).
 15. React is fast because it's the bundler which makes it faster.